caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

+Constructor parameter names conventionally begin with a lower case letter for classes and structs, and an upper case letter for records (of either type); the reason behind this will be explained under the section on records below.

-From C# 7 onwards, constructors that contain a single statement can be defined using the `=>` operator instead of with a block.
+From C# 7 onwards, constructors that contain a single expression statement can be defined using the `=>` operator instead of with a block.

 ```
 namespace MyExample